ominatechnologies/opyprint/README.rst

     $ flake8 --install-hook git
     $ git config --bool flake8.strict true

-In Pycharm, install the following plugin: "Save Actions"
-    Help: you can find the marketplace in: Settings -> plugins

-In the plugin then activate automatic formatting on save, shortcut and batch.
-    Help: setup in: Settings -> Save Actions

 To build the docs as html, use::

     $ sphinx-build -b html docs build